-Where to buy art in Singapore: Galleries we’ve got our eye on
+Where to buy art in Singapore: galleries, consultants, salons and fairs

 Picasso once pronounced that art washes the dust of everyday life off the soul.
 It also effortlessly sweeps the bland off our walls.